 Independent of the total size of your dataset, graph databases excel at managing highly connected data and complex queries.
 Armed only with a pattern and a set of starting points, graph databases explore the larger neighborhood around the initial starting points — collecting and aggregating information from millions of nodes and relationships — leaving the billions outside the search perimeter untouched.

 The Property Graph Model

-Relationships provide directed, named semantically relevant connections between two node-entities.
+Relationships provide directed, named, semantically relevant connections between two node-entities (eg Employee WORKS_FOR Company).
 A relationship always has a direction, a type, a start node, and an end node.
-Like nodes, relationships can have any properties.
+Like nodes, relationships can also have properties.
 In most cases, relationships have quantitative properties, such as weights, costs, distances, ratings, time intervals, or strengths.
 As relationships are stored efficiently, two nodes can share any number or type of relationships without sacrificing performance.
-Note that although they are directed, relationships can always be navigated regardless of direction.
+Note that although they are directed, relationships can always be navigated efficiently in either direction.

 What is Neo4j?

 Neo4j is referred to as a native graph database because it implements the Property Graph Model efficiently down to the storage level.
 This means that the data is stored exactly as you whiteboard it, and the database uses pointers to navigate and traverse the graph.
 In contrast to graph processing or in-memory libraries, Neo4j provides full database characteristics including ACID transaction compliance, cluster support, and runtime failover, making it suitable to use graph data in production scenarios.

-Some particular features make Neo4j very popular among users, developers, and DBAs:
+Some particular features make Neo4j very popular among developers, architects and DBAs:

-- Constant time traversals for relationships in the graph both in depth and in breadth due to efficient representation of nodes and relationships.
+- Constant time traversals in big graphs both in depth and in breadth due to efficient representation of nodes and relationships.
 Enables scale-up to billions of nodes on moderate hardware.

-- Flexible property graph schema that can adapt over time, making it possible to materialize and use new relationships later on to “shortcut” and speed up the domain data when new needs arise
+- Flexible property graph schema that can adapt over time, making it possible to materialize and use new relationships later on to “shortcut” and speed up the domain data when the business needs change.